Marija-Kov/Workout-Mate/README.md

  - Capacity management mechanism should involve automated deletion of accounts after a period of inactivity.
  - Users should be adequatly informed about the capacity management mechanism.
  - Users should have an option to commit to using their account and posting workouts to avoid automated deletion.
+ - Userd should be able to download their data stored in WM database.
  - Fix EditWorkout.test.js
 <br>